Immigration policy of the second Trump administration: Laken Riley Act

 On January 29, 2025, Trump signed the Laken Riley Act into law, the first legislation of Trump's second term.
-The act requires the Department of Homeland Security (DHS) to detain undocumented immigrants who are charged with certain kinds of crimes, such as burglary, theft, shoplifting, larceny, assault of a law enforcement officer, or other violent offenses.
+The act requires the Department of Homeland Security (DHS) to detain an undocumented immigrant without bail who "is charged with, is arrested for, is convicted of, admits having committed, or admits committing acts which constitute the essential elements of any burglary, theft, larceny, shoplifting, or assault of a law enforcement officer offense, or any crime that results in death or serious bodily injury to another person."